 - when a total object looks like the T-plural (Ostan autot), we will call the case the plural nominative.

 This leaves the ”accusative” with a role that is much smaller than before.

 The Accusative Case Currently

-These days, the accusative is usually only used as a term to indicate personal pronouns, when they appear as a total object in a sentence.
+These days, the accusative is usually only used to indicate personal pronouns which appear as a total object in a sentence.

 - Sinä kutsut minut juhliisi.“You invite me to your party.”